highchair/artinruins-com/README.md

 In a browser, open [http://127.0.0.1:4090/](http://127.0.0.1:4090/)

+**NOTE:** Certain files are not built during local development to keep build times speedy.
+Check the `_config.yml` file for a list of the pages that are excluded.

 ## Build the Site for Production

 Specify the production environment to omit content intended for development only.